san650/ember-cli-page-object/guides/quickstart.md

 For comprehensive testing of our application, we must rely on more than testing individual components in isolation (ie acceptance testing).
 We can map each "page" in our app (route + template) to a `page-object`, composing various `page-object-component`s together to form a complete representation of page.

-Let's take a look at how we might generate a page-object.
+Suppose we have a search page in our application.
+Let's generate a page-object for it.

 ```
-$ ember generate page-object my-page
+$ ember generate page-object search-page

 installing
-  create tests/pages/my-page.js
+  create tests/pages/search-page.js
 ```

 The generator created a file inside the directory `/tests/pages`.
 Using this directory allows us to more easily distinguish pages from components, which are located under `/tests/pages/components/`.